Wang-Cankun/desso-database/static/docs/background.md

 > (v) motif scanning
 > (vi) annotation genes to TFs binding sites
 > (vii) finding motifs from the single-cell schip-seq dataset

+## What is DNA sequence motif

+Gene regulation mechanism is an important biological field, the gene expression is controlled by transcription factors, which is regulatory protein and bind to DNA.
+Each transcription factor (TF) has a specific binding site (TFBS), and each kind of TFBS also has a unique binding model, named motif.
+A DNA motif is a region of DNA that regulates the expression of downstream genes located on that same molecule of DNA, i.e., a chromosome.
+This concept is equivalent to a DNA cis-regulatory element or cis-element.
+It contains the transcription factor binding sites (TFBSs) and other conserved functional elements in the 5 intergenic regions of genes.

+## What is DNA shape?

+## What is DNA shape motif?

+## What is deep learning?

+## What is ChIP-seq?

+## What can this server do in motif analyses.

+## What is a position weight matrix (PWM)?

+## What is motif scanning?

 ## Why we deploy the Basset model on this server.